Small-Business Lending Indicators Dashboard

 The data points to a market where access matters more than cost.
 Rates are stable and unlikely to move meaningfully before mid-2026 at the earliest.
 The binding constraint for most small-business borrowers is not the interest rate but whether they can secure approval at all.

-Three practical implications emerge from this month's indicators:
+Four practical implications emerge from this month's indicators:

 • Lender selection is the highest-leverage decision.
 The gap between large-bank and small-bank full-funding rates is substantial.
 Borrowers who default to their primary banking relationship at a large institution face 43% full-funding odds, compared with 57% at a community bank.
 Community banks, CDFIs, and SBA-preferred lenders offer materially better outcomes for qualifying borrowers.